 (C) Teaching.
 The best way to remember something is to teach someone what you’ve learned.
 I’ll continue educating my team, however, if you know of any startup founder who has the foresight to learn from mistakes of others, feel free to introduce us.
 I’m always happy to share my experiences of what not to do.

 ASK: If you hear of any events or conferences where my knowledge and expertise could be useful – give me a shout.
 I’d be delighted to attend and share both my negative and positive experiences.

 (D) Practising.
 Deliberate practice makes perfect.

 ASK: If you know any VCs eager for insights into what’s happening in the world of visual content and how they and their companies can stand out and win with #VisualFuel – please introduce us.
 They’ll see the world of visual content from a different perspective and I’ll get to practice my pitching skills.

 (E) Getting a mentor.
 Getting a mentor.
 Finding a great mentor is a wonderful shortcut to improving your skills in a specific area of expertise.
 I have several amazing mentors:

 – Lorenzo for all things HR and team culture;

 Guys, I can’t thank you enough!

-ASK: I’d love to find someone who has raised shed loads of money from VCs and could help me master this skill, so if you know any CEOs who are exceptional at raising capital – please introduce me.
+ASK: I’d love to find someone who has raised shed loads of money from VCs and could help me master this skill.
+Or find an experienced VC, who can help me become great at pitching to VCs.
+So if you know any CEOs who are exceptional at raising capital or VCs who want to become better at understanding entrepreneurs by mentoring one – please introduce me.